Mental Health Facilities Cobb County, GA

 Cobb/douglas Community Service Board

-Cobb/douglas Community Service Board is a mental health clinic in Cobb County, Georgia, located at 6133 Love Street, 30168 zip code.
-Cobb/douglas Community Service Board offers partial hospitalization/day treatment and outpatient treatment.
-Cobb/douglas Community Service Board provides activity therapy, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Cobb/douglas Community Service Board also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with trauma.
-Some other services provided by Cobb/douglas Community Service Board include diet and exercise counseling, case management and mentoring/peer support/consumer-run services.
+Cobb/douglas Community Service Board is a mental health facility in Cobb County, GA, located at 6133 Love Street, 30168.
+Cobb/douglas Community Service Board provides partial hospitalization/day treatment and outpatient treatment.
+Cobb/douglas Community Service Board provides individual psychotherapy, activity therapy and group therapy to young adults, adults and seniors 65 or older.
+Cobb/douglas Community Service Board also supports clients referred from the court/judicial system, people with PTSD and people with trauma.
+Some other services available at Cobb/douglas Community Service Board include housing services, court-ordered outpatient treatment and vocational rehabilitation services.

 Cobb/douglas Community Service Board Cobb Outpatient Services